Finding Birding Resources

 - Cornell Laboratory of Ornithology

 - Cornell Laboratory of Ornithology has a lot of information about our feathered friends.
-They have several watches, such as Feederwatch and Warblerwatch, a House Finch disease survey, homestudy courses, and best of all the Library of Natural Sounds, the largest sound library and it includes a sound of the week.
-Another fun feature is the Nestbox cam.
+They have several watches, such as Feederwatch and NestWatch, disease ecology, homestudy courses, an Online Bird Guide, and, best of all, the Library of Natural Sounds, the largest natural sound library.

 - National Audubon Society

 - The National Audubon Society specializes in the conservation and education about wildlife.
-They promote chapters (Lubbock, El Paso, and Oklahoma City are some of the regional chapters) all over the United States and have several watch lists of birds.
+They promote local chapters (such as Lubbock, El Paso, and Norman) all over the United States and have several WatchLists of birds.

 - American Birding Association

-- The American Birding Association sponsors birding conferences, the North American rare bird reports, conservation and education for bird welfare.
-It also has a listing of volunteer opportunities.
+- The American Birding Association sponsors birding events, conservation and education for bird welfare, a blog, news, book reviews, and more.

 International Birding Sites